 Aura Leisure Services, Deeside

-The museum and archive service will develop a Sports Handling Box which can be used both for dementia sessions and with school groups.
-The box will contain replica and original objects highlighting the sporting heritage of Flintshire.
-To kick off the project there will be a display at Deeside Leisure Centre.
+The museum and archive service aimed to develop a Sports Handling Box which can be used both for dementia sessions and with school groups.
+The box contains replica and original objects highlighting the sporting heritage of Flintshire.
+To kick off the project there was display at Deeside Leisure Centre.

 Forest Bowman, Derbyshire

-The Bowmen’s project will support an event to celebrate National Sporting Heritage Day aimed at supporting and increasing health and wellbeing within the local community.
-Based within a diverse area, the event will share the history of the local archery group, and encourage participation for new and different audiences.
+The Bowmen’s project supported an event celebrating National Sporting Heritage Day aimed at supporting and increasing health and wellbeing within the local community.
+Based within a diverse area, the event shared the history of the local archery group, and encouraged participation for new and different audiences.

 Hull Kingston Rovers, Hull

-This projects main aim is to provide a series of events around the National Sporting Heritage Day, held at the ground to promote heritage in the area and provide a range of opportunities for community involvement.
-The project will provide events and activities for a wide variety of people: reminiscence sessions for people to share stories and memories of the club and classes for people to learn and understand rugby league heritage in the local area.
+This projects main aim was to provide a series of events around the National Sporting Heritage Day, held at the ground to promote heritage in the area and provide a range of opportunities for community involvement.
+The project provided events and activities for a wide variety of people: reminiscence sessions for people to share stories and memories of the club and classes for people to learn and understand rugby league heritage in the local area.

 Indycube, HMS Prescoed Prison, South Wales

-Felony Football will work with current inmates to explore the history and heritage of the prison’s football team, and how sporting heritage can support rehabilitation.
+Felony Football is working with current inmates to explore the history and heritage of the prison’s football team, and how sporting heritage can support rehabilitation.
 It will produce an ebook which can be shared widely and help to develop a blue-print to help inform similar projects.

 National Paralympic Heritage Trust, Stoke Mandeville

-The NPHT will work with local schools, deliver two community events which raise the profile of paralympic heritage and increase access to collections, and host a networking event for local disability groups and organisations to come together to input into the direction of NPHT activity.
+The NPHT worked with local schools, delivering two community events which helped raise the profile of paralympic heritage and increase access to collections, and hosted a networking event for local disability groups and organisations to come together to input into the direction of NPHT activity.

 Nottinghamshire County Cricket Club, Nottingham

-With a focus on NCCC and the first World War, this project will have many outcomes including, an exhibition that will initially be staged at Trent Bridge (in autumn 2018), and will then be offered to other community venues and organisations, including local libraries and cricket clubs; a ‘community day’ on Tuesday 2 October at Trent Bridge, open to the general public with particular invitations to local veterans’ groups.
-This day will include a series of short talks about various WW1 storylines, and activities for adults and children/young people; a commemorative brochure; stories on the NCCC website and in the magazine for NCCC members; and guided tours and school visits at Trent Bridge
+With a focus on NCCC and the first World War, this project aimed to have many outcomes including, an exhibition that was initially staged at Trent Bridge (in autumn 2018), but will then continue to be offered to other community venues and organisations, including local libraries and cricket clubs; a ‘community day’ was held on Tuesday 2 October at Trent Bridge, open to the general public with particular invitations sent to local veterans’ groups.
+The day included a series of short talks about various WW1 storylines, and activities for adults and children/young people; a commemorative brochure; stories on the NCCC website and in the magazine for NCCC members; and guided tours and school visits at Trent Bridge

 Oasis Cardiff, Cardiff